 Introduction to Hive Database

-Hive Databases provides the facility to store and manage the huge records or datasets on top of a distributed Hadoop platform.
-It is having the capability to store the structure and semi-structured data.
+Hive Databases provides the facility to store and manage huge records or datasets on top of a distributed Hadoop platform.
+It can store structured and semi-structured data.
 With JDBC Driver’s help, the end-user can connect with the Hive database and fetch the data/records with the support of SQL Query.
 In the Hive, the database framework is developed by Facebook to analyze structured data or semi-structured data.
-The database framework supports all the regular commands like create, drop, alter, use database.
+The database framework supports all the regular commands like create, drop, alter, and use database.

-We can also use the database layer with different Hadoop components like Hbase, Kafka, spark, different streaming tools, etc.
+We can also use the database layer with different Hadoop components like Hbase, Kafka, Spark, various streaming tools, etc.

 CREATE (DATABASE|SCHEMA) [IF NOT EXISTS] database name